Healthy Gluten-Free Lifestyle & Nutrition Specialist,

-In the beginning of 2016 I decided to go for Chemical Allergy testing.
+At the beginning of 2016, I decided to go for Chemical Allergy testing.
 I was recommended to a dermatologist that specialized in allergy testing for common ingredients found in the cosmetic industry.
 It took 4 recommendations for me to realize that chemical allergy testing was necessary.
-At first I thought it was only food and environmental allergies that plagued me, and that I didn’t need chemical testing.
+At first, I thought it was only food and environmental allergies that plagued me, and that I didn’t need chemical testing.
 But as time progressed, I took the plunge and decided it was necessary.
-When you have to eliminate almost all makeup and have a fear of trying new makeup brands, soaps, body lotions and shampoo’s, it’s time to take MORE action.
+When you have to eliminate almost all makeup and have a fear of trying new makeup brands, soaps, body lotions, and shampoos, it’s time to take MORE action.
 You see I would get the same reactions in cosmetics that I got from food!
 And I discovered that I had 6 chemical allergies that were in almost everything I put on my body.

 My quest for healing has not stopped.
-Even though we have gotten to the bottom of many of my chronic conditions, I still have to manage them, so I still see a number of doctor’s.
+Even though we have gotten to the bottom of many of my chronic conditions, I still have to manage them, so I still some doctors.
 I am consistently finding ways to aid in my healing spiritually, holistically and nutritionally.
-I learned from Neurologist #3 at the Celiac Center in Manhattan that I have Trigeminal nerve damage on the left side of my face derived from a flu virus back in 2014 and the food and chemical sensitivities I have trigger the facial nerve to react as part of my allergic reaction.
+I learned from Neurologist #3 at the Celiac Center in Manhattan that I have Trigeminal nerve damage on the left side of my face derived from a flu virus back in 2014 that fluctuated with my cortisol levels, and the food and chemical sensitivities I have triggered the facial nerve to react as part of my allergic reaction.
 The reaction creates a swelling and numbing feeling, but I can’t see any distortion to my face, I only feel it.
 The numbing feeling extends to under my eye, my jaw, my ear, neck and the left side of my tongue and gland.
-This experience which started in February 2014 has brought me down on my mediation mat in tears because the feeling of a reaction I cannot control has been a nightmare.
+This experience which started in February 2014 has brought me down on my meditation mat in tears because the feeling of a reaction I cannot control has been a nightmare.
 It’s this experience in conjunction with everything else, that I learned the art of surrender.
-And in the art of surrender I found spiritual healing and spiritual self-care.
+And in the act of surrender, I found spiritual healing and spiritual self-care.

-In the last 3 years I adopted a spiritual practice to support my healing process, because I became aware of the mind/body connection.
-Hello mediation, acupuncture, yoga, Reiki, energy healing’s, Angel Card Readings and teachings from my spiritual Gurus: Gabrielle Bernstein, Kris Carr, Doreen Virtue, Radleigh Valentine and Deepak Chopra.
+In the last 4 1/2 years, I adopted a spiritual practice to support my healing process because I became aware of the mind/body connection.
+Hello meditation, acupuncture, yoga, Reiki-blessed healings, energy healings, Angel Card Readings, tarot readings, and teachings from my spiritual Gurus: Gabrielle Bernstein, Kris Carr, Radleigh Valentine, and Deepak Chopra.
 I have always been a deeply passionate partner in my own healing, but developing my spiritual practice is giving me the tools to seek gratitude in this transformational journey that continues to this very day!
-Spiritual self-help has been my rock and without it I don’t know where I would be.
+Spiritual self-help has been my rock and without it, I don’t know where I would be.
 The art of surrendering in itself has been a transformational experience that has given me the ability to move forward.

 - Accept where you are and use it as a starting point